djordjeandrejevic/djordjeandrejevic.github.io/src/content/post/homelab.md

 Anyway, I wanted to share my homelab repository that I've been working on for a while.
 It's a collection of scripts, configurations, and documentation related to my homelab setup.

+Hopefully it can inspire or help others who are interested in starting a new hobby or improving their existing homelab.

 You can find the repository on GitHub: https://github.com/djordjeandrejevic/homelab

 Feel free to explore the repository, and if you have any questions or suggestions, don't hesitate to reach out!